May 1998 (Mostly) A Student’s View Hong Kong

 I landed in Harbin, ready to stay at the somewhat seedy old colonial hotel, the Modern.
 I realized how seedy it was when a lady of the day (and probably night) approached me.
 “You speak English,” she asked?
 “Yes.” ” I want to learn English, can I come to your room?
 Where are you staying?”
 I told her the Modern, at which point she pouted, and told me that when I stayed at a good hotel…..I wonder if she ever learned English.

-Harbin had a certain Russian charm; though the emigres who flocked there in the 20s and 30s are long gone, some buildings remain to mark the past; Russian being perhaps the most important and lasting.
+Harbin had a certain Russian charm; though the emigres who flocked there in the 20s and 30s are long gone, some buildings remain to mark the past.
+The Russian influence being perhaps the most important and lasting.
 A small town ballooned up by its prominence as the headquarters of the Chinese Eastern and South Manchurian Railroads, and its proximity to Russia.
 At one time there were an estimated 400,000 Russians in Harbin.
 Japanese occupation followed.
 Then Soviet conquest and a year under Soviet rule (which meant many white Russians were deported or fled elsewhere).
 What’s left was the old train station, a magnificent church (now restored from its use as a stable during the Cultural Revolution), the Sungari waterfront, and a street full of buildings from another era.

 Xiaolaopo